beardoll/mecord-project-vue-2.0-/README.md

    }
    // note: the key words 'this' (originally point to Vue component) has been covered, so we should rename 'this' as 'that'
-   // Then we can get the path in 'QuestionList.vue' by using: formjson = this.$refs.upimg.imgsrc     // In QuestionList.vue -> dispatchAnswer
+   // Then we can get the path in 'QuestionList.vue' by using: formjson = this.$refs.upimg.imgsrc     // In questionlist.vue -> dispatchAnswer
    // To set the default path of image, we can use setDefaultImgSrc(data) in 'QuestionList.vue' this.$refs.upimg.setDefaultImgSrc(data)
    ```